Coul Den Nature reserve and Formonthills in Fife, near Glenrothes

 You can see a map of the route here.

-From the car park, take the path that goes behind the bungalow, then angles left towards the back of the houses.
+From the car park, walk back down the road about 200 yards, then take the path on the left bewtween two houses.
 Follow this path behind the houses and then turn left down to the Pitcairn Ranger Centre.
 From here turn right onto a path by the recyling bins, into the woods.
 Cross over the burn by a small wooden bridge and turn right onto a path under the overhead cables.
 The path now snakes uphill through the woods, with the burn on your right.
 Turn right onto another path, then cross the burn by the bridge, and turn left onto a good path with black arrow marker posts.
 After a short while this path starts to bend right then loops back sharp left on itself.
 On the right you will see a modern stone circle with the stones carved with woodland animals.

 Keep following this path round until you come to a sundial on the left side of the path.
 Take the path that leads up to the right here and follow this path around to Formonthills farm.

 Walk past the buildings, with a car park on your right, then as the roadway bends left you will see a path leading off the the right.
 Take this path and keep heading west until you reach the park boundary.
 Now turn right and head north along the boundary line unitl you are level with Rhind hill.
 Climb up the hill and enjoy the views from the summit.
 Looking south towards Glenrothes you will see a totempole by the trees.
 Head downhill to this pole, then turn left and follow the treeline round for about half a mile, until it turns up and crosses the Coul burn,

 then crosses back again .
 Follow this path round, keeping the Coul burn just on your left, and the wonderfully named 'Hairyholes Plantation' on your right.